-Storm restoration in Rutland
+Storm damage restoration in Rutland

 Rutland is a small village of roughly 259 people in LaSalle County, situated in north-central Illinois where Gulf moisture and cold continental air converge to generate some of the state's most dangerous severe weather.
 The county holds a sobering place in tornado history: an F3 on April 20, 2004 tore through the village of Utica, killing eight people - the deadliest Illinois tornado in decades and the event that drove the National Weather Service to develop the polygon-based warning system used today.
 Beyond tornadoes, the Illinois River valley running through the county creates recurring flash-flood exposure, derechos deliver straight-line winds above 60 mph, and Ottawa's all-time low of -25 F reflects the depth of winter hazard that also includes serious ice storms and heavy snow.
 Storm Damage 911 connects Rutland homeowners with vetted, licensed local pros for a free damage assessment.